eledwinn/vue-editable-grid/README.md

 Default: `false`

 ### filter
-If column can be filter
+If column can be filtered

 Default: `false`